jito-foundation/jito-solana/docs/src/operations/guides/validator-failover.md

 Note that `identity.json` is not a real file but a symbolic link we will create shortly.
 However, the authorized voter flag does need to point to the staked identity file (your main identity).
 In this guide, the main identity is renamed to `staked-identity.json` for clarity and simplicity.
-You can certainly name your main identity file however you'd like; just make sure it is specified as an authorized voter as shown below:
+You can certainly name your main identity file however you'd like; make sure it is specified as an authorized voter as shown below:

 ```
 exec /home/sol/bin/agave-validator \